Mustang Coaching Staff

 During his prep career at La Crosse Central High School, Farris was the Wisconsin state champion in the 50-yard and 100-yard freestyles as both a junior and senior.
 He became the first high school swimmer in Wisconsin history to break 21 seconds in the 50-yard freestyle.

-Fast, a native of Hastings, Neb., graduated from Morningside in 2010 with a major in biology.
+Svoboda, a native of Audubon, Iowa, graduated from Morningside in 2015 with a major in business administration and a double minor in advertising and sports management.